What Is The Test & Who Must Take It?

 If you missed the French Placement Test (at the end of the summer, when the test is normally administered to incoming first-year students), you should email one of the French Professors, so they can help you take a make-up test.

-To sign up for the test, you must first fill out the French Placement Form, which will help us start assessing your level of French.
-Once we receive your completed form, we will register you for the Williams Online French Placement Test, and you will then receive an email from the testing site with instructions on taking the test.
-If you cannot connect to this link for the French Placement Form, cut & paste the following URL into your web browser: https://forms.gle/r8J367rNRNHcPBn88.
+To sign up for the test, you must first fill out the French Placement Form, which will help us start assessing your level of written French.
+Once we receive your completed form, we will register you for the Williams Online French Placement Test (which tests your listening and reading skills).
+After we register you, you will then receive an email from the testing site with instructions on taking the test.

 How to Take the French Placement Test